- Enrollment Steps

 Dual Enrollment is the most common, allowing qualified public, private and home education students in the 10th, 11th, and 12th grades to enroll in selected college and vocational credit courses offered by EFSC.
 With Dual Enrollment, the postsecondary credits that are earned count toward both a college degree or certificate and a high school diploma.
 High school seniors can even take their senior year courses to earn their H.S. diploma at EFSC through our Early Admission Program, which still allows them to take part in sports and clubs at their high school and get a jump start on college credits.

-- Tech Prep Credit/Advance Standing: Students who have recently completed approved Career and Technical Education programs at Brevard Public Schools may be eligible to receive Eastern Florida State College credit at no cost.
+- Career & Technical Education (CTE)/Advance Standing: Students who have recently completed approved CTE programs at Brevard Public Schools may be eligible to receive Eastern Florida State College credit at no cost.
 EFSC and Brevard Public Schools have established agreements in specific technical programs that allow students to receive accelerated college credit in related college technical program areas.
-Tech Prep/Advance Standing Credit allows students to avoid duplication of course content.
-Tech Prep/Advance Standing Credit agreements are designed for students who are working toward an associate in science degree, a college credit certificate or a postsecondary adult vocational certificate.
-Students must petition the college Registrar within three years of high school graduation to have Tech Prep/Advanced Standing credit placed on their college record.
+CTE/Advance Standing Credit allows students to avoid duplication of course content.
+CTE/Advance Standing Credit agreements are designed for students who are working toward an associate in science degree, a college credit certificate or a postsecondary adult vocational certificate.
+Students must petition the college Registrar within three years of high school graduation to have CTE/Advance Standing credit placed on their college record.
 View the high school to college credit agreements for more information on this option.
 You can also view the Brevard Public Schools' CTE Programs of Study website and learn more about programs of study that help current high school students meet graduation requirements while including CTE courses.
 Click here to learn more about all of EFSC's technical programs.

 To attend after you complete High School: